 Making a formal complaint

 There are several ways to make a complaint.
 You can contact us on the phone or face to face, or you can send your enquiry to us in a letter or an email to firstname.lastname@example.org.
 Upon receipt, Cartime will refer your complaint to the individual/department best equipped to respond to your complaint.

 Your complaint will be thoroughly investigated and Cartime will provide you with the outcome of such investigations as soon as possible (please allow 7-10 working days for a formal written response).
 Where appropriate, you will receive details of any proposed action to resolve the reported issues and if necessary, you will be given an apology.

-If you are not satisfied with the response provided by Cartime, you may be entitled to refer your complaint to Motor Codes or the Financial Ombudsman Service.
+If you are not satisfied with the response provided by Cartime, you may be entitled to refer your complaint to The Motor Ombudsman or the Financial Ombudsman Service.

 Alternative Dispute Resolution (ADR)

 Car Time Motor Co UK Ltd subscribes to the Motor Industry Code of Practice for Service and Repair.
-If you remain dissatisfied with the outcome of a dispute relating to service and/or repair, then Motor Codes can provide CTSI certified Alternative Dispute Resolution (ADR.)
+If you remain dissatisfied with the outcome of a dispute relating to service and/or repair, then The Motor Ombudsman can provide CTSI certified Alternative Dispute Resolution (ADR.)

 Financial Ombudsman Service

 The Financial Ombudsman Service provides a free, independent service for customers to solve disputes relating to regulated activity.

 The Financial Ombudsman Service will only step in once Cartime has had the opportunity to investigate matters, so please let us try to help you first.